Alcinda Honwana: Early life and education

 Honwana was born in Mozambique.
-She completed her undergraduate studies at the Eduardo Mondlane University, specialising in history and geography.
+She completed her undergraduate studies in 1983 at the Eduardo Mondlane University, specialising in history and geography.
 She moved to Paris for her graduate studies, working toward a master's degree (maîtrise) in sociology at the University of Paris VIII.
 For her doctoral studies, Honwana moved to the United Kingdom, joining SOAS University of London to study social anthropology.
 Her early research considered post-war healing and social reintegration in Mozambique.

-Research
+Research and experience

 After completing her doctorate in 1996, Honwana was appointed a Senior Lecturer at the University of Cape Town.
 She served on the board of the Council for the Development of Social Science Research in Africa from 1998 to 2002.
 In New York she worked for the United Nations Office for Children and Armed Conflict led by Olara Otunnu.
-Honwana then became a Director at the Social Science Research Council in New York and held a visiting position at The New School for Social Research teaching a graduate course in Anthropology.
-She joined the Board of the African Studies Association in the USA and acted as an adviser for the United Nations.
+Honwana then became a Program Director at the Social Science Research Council in New York and held a visiting position at The New School for Social Research teaching a graduate course in Anthropology.
+She joined the Board of the African Studies Association in the US and acted as an adviser for the United Nations.

-In 2005 Honwana moved to the United Kingdom, where she was made Chair of International Development at the Open University.
+In 2005 Honwana moved to the United Kingdom, where she was made Chair of International Development at the Open University and served as visiting professor of Anthropology and International Development.
 There she further developed her studies on youth politics and youth transitions adopting the term waithood, which describes the prolonged period of time African children face between childhood and adulthood.
 For Honwana, waithood is a period in which young people are “no longer children but not yet independent adults ... it is a precarious but also a very dynamic period in young people's lives”.
 Honwana has argued that youth protest movements arise from their experiences of socioeconomic and political marginalisation.
 In her view, the challenge for youth protest movements has often been how to translate their aspirations beyond the street demonstrations into formal political agendas and governance action.
 She was made the 2007 Prince Claus Chair for Development and Equity at Institute of Social Studies and Utrecht University in the Netherlands.
 She delivered a TED talk in London in 2012, where she discussed how young people in Africa can be key drivers for socioeconomic and political change.
+She then delivered a lecture in Portugal at the fifth European Conference on African Studies (ECAS 5) under the theme African dynamics in a multipolar world in 2013.
+She famously reiterated this lecture during the International African Institute (IAI) Lugard Lecture in 2013.